 This log monitoring automation drastically cuts down on time spent manually categorizing the logs.
 Even so, human guidance is still needed to set, tailor and tweak the aggregation categories to the differing needs and concerns of each company.

 In the past, setting static thresholds was a valid method for identifying possible performance flaws within a system.
-To give a classic example, a threshold could be set for monitoring CPU abuse, and notifying IT automatically if it passed a red-line level.
-But technical environments were simpler then, with shorter event chains between system components and less unique errors generated.
+To give a classic example, a threshold could be set for monitoring CPU abuse and notifying IT automatically if it passed a red-line level.
+But technical environments were simpler then, with shorter event chains between system components and fewer unique errors generated.
 Creating static thresholds might be a means of catching flare-ups in known problem areas, but thresholds cannot be set for an occurrence that is entirely unanticipated.

 The mere use of the adjective ‘static’ is also tellingly outdated in today’s agile world, as system environments evolve rapidly from month to month.
 Not all participants in a system’s architecture are aware of the frequent changes made in other departments.
 For example, a developer is not always cognizant of regular server-side changes, and the need to adjust thresholds to accommodate them.
 In a highly dynamic environment, static thresholds must be repeatedly and manually adjusted, wasting time and brainpower.